TiagoBsCastro/Pylians/README.md

 # Pylians

+Development branch to add Bootstrapping error to Power-Spectrum computation.

 Pylians stands for **Py**thon **li**braries for the **a**nalysis of **n**umerical **s**imulations.
 They are a set of python libraries, written in python, cython and C, whose purposes is to facilitate the analysis of numerical simulations (both N-body and hydro).
 Among other things, they can be used to:

 - Compute density fields